Nabeel-99/HelloWorld_SvelteKit_CapacitorJS/README.md

-# SvelteKit & Capacitor Js Mobile App Tutorial
+# Svelte & Capacitor Js Mobile App Tutorial

-This tutorial guides you through creating a mobile app using **SvelteKit** and **Capacitor Js**.
+This tutorial guides you through creating a mobile app using **Svelte** and **Capacitor Js**.
 Follow the steps below to set up your app for both Android and iOS.

 ## Table of Contents